MerkulovDaniil/notion4ever/README.md

 1. We will need the page ID.
 For example, the page with URL `https://fmin.notion.site/Danya-Merkulov-12e3d1659a444678b4e2b6a989a3c625` has the following ID: `12e3d1659a444678b4e2b6a989a3c625`.

-1. Also we will need to create Notion API token.
-Go to [notion.so/my-integrations](https://www.notion.so/my-integrations) -> `Create new integration`.
+1. Also, we will need to create a Notion API token.
+Go to [Notion.so/my-integrations](https://www.notion.so/my-integrations) -> `Create new integration`.
 Type the name of the integration and press `submit`.
-Now you can see your token, which should starts with `secret_***` under the `Internal Integration Token` field.
+Now you can see your token, which starts with `secret_***` under the `Internal Integration Token` field.

 ## ✅ Step 2.
-Setup a repository for your static site.
+Set up a repository for your static site.
-In my case it is [github.com/MerkulovDaniil/merkulovdaniil.github.io/](https://github.com/MerkulovDaniil/merkulovdaniil.github.io/).
+In my case, it is [github.com/MerkulovDaniil/merkulovdaniil.github.io/](https://github.com/MerkulovDaniil/merkulovdaniil.github.io/).
 1. You need to specify your Notion settings in a Github action secret.
 Jump to the `Settings -> Secrets -> Actions -> New repository secret` and create two secrets:
     a.
 NOTION_PAGE_ID
     b.
 NOTION_TOKEN

     ![github_secret](https://raw.githubusercontent.com/MerkulovDaniil/notion4ever/assets/github_secret.png)

-1. Create and configure the following github action in your repository:
+1. Create and configure the following GitHub action in your repository:

 <details> <summary><code>publish.yml</code></summary>